Daughters of Glorious Jesus: Priseine Hub record label

 In October 2020, they signed the first artist to their record label Priseine Hub Ltd. The new artist is Afia Sika, who had supported the group as a backing vocalist for 15 years.

 Our Story

 The group launched a book titled Our Story in September 2019.
-The bible which encapsulate their journey to stardom has 229 book pages and features nine chapters has nine chapters, titled; Five Little Voices, Resurrection Power, The Mentor, Don’t Mind for T’adi, The Wonderful Name, All things Shall Be Added, Light Affliction, These Signs Shall Follow Them and Besides Every Successful Woman.
+The Bible, which encapsulates their journey to stardom, has 229 pages and features nine chapters has nine chapters, titled; Five Little Voices, Resurrection Power, The Mentor, Don’t Mind for T’adi, The Wonderful Name, All things Shall Be Added, Light Affliction, These Signs Shall Follow Them and Besides Every Successful Woman.

 Daughters 3 Foundation

 As part of the groups anniversary the group launched a foundation called the Daughters 3 Foundation, a non-governmental organization (NGO) to help the less privileged in the society.

 Personal life

 All three of the members are married and are Christians who worship as Charismatics.
 They attributed their success to God and support from their husbands.
 The trio have also in many ways mentioned the Ministers of God, Bishop Akwasi Asare Bediako, Rev. Akwasi Amoako and his wife as the key people who mentored them and even named their group.